johnmays/ML_class_repo_hidden/written_assignments/HW1.md

 <p align="center">$E(log(1-D(G(n)))$</p>

-where G(n) is a sample generated from random noise n, and D(x) is the discriminator’s estimate that a given sample is real.
+where G(n) is a sample generated from random noise n, and D(x) is the discriminator’s estimate that a given sample x is real.
 The lower this value is, the more the discriminator believes the fake speech, and the better the generator network is performing.

 4. Explain in your own words: why memorization should not be considered a valid learning approach.
 Try to use good, intuitive examples from human learning to motivate your arguments.